tytydraco/yessleep/out/Have_you_ever_wanted_to_be_a_superheroWell_now_you_can_become_one_I_can_give_you_any_superpower_you_want_250_bucks_each_100_extra_for_anything_ending_in_kinesis.md

 At first, I didn't move.

 “Walk, Ophelia!”
-His voice was playful at first.
+His voice was whimsical at first.

 Hearing Ariosa's whimpering behind me, I  couldn't.

+“Fucking *walk*, dude!
+Is it that hard?
+Jeez, you're acting like I've asked you to climb a mountain!”
+Wen’s tone hardened, his playful attitude souring.

-“Fucking *walk*,” Wen’s tone hardened, and I did, forcing my legs into motion.
+I obeyed, forcing my legs into motion.

 Something smooth and metallic prodded into my spine.
 A gun.